HITECHCRIME/HC_SG69_Fall_It_Rise/README.md

 paint now
 the picture now
 of disgust height now ou
+hate now

-gotta
+gotta wait
 what you a saint now
+flushed it away

 get it recognized
-get it quota recognized
+get it them quota
 get them fucking cunts

 x